Adventure Camp tampa

 Are camp fees refundable?

 All camp fees are non-refundable and non-transferable.
 There is no reduction or refund of any fees due to absence, illness, or voluntary or forced withdrawal.
-All withdrawal requests must be provided in writing.
-Withdrawal requests received 30 days or more in advance of the session start date will have payments refunded less the nonrefundable deposit.
-NO REFUNDS will be made within 29 days of the session start date.

 Am I able to change the weeks my child is attending camp or the group my child is in?